 Perhaps the most important choices people can make is to establish (hopefully to elect) elect Earth-centered governments.
 These governments should pass laws creating economic incentives that correctly reflect true environmental costs, leveling the playing field so that people making Earth-centered life decisions are not economically penalized for doing so.

-This is a Moral Precept and not a Virtue, for three reasons:
+This is an Ethical Precept and not a Virtue, for three reasons:

 - These attitudes and behaviors cost nothing except a small amount of time.